Garden International School Bangkok: History

 Garden International School Bangkok was founded in 1999 to provide a British-style education to both expatriate and local families in Bangkok.
 It is part of the Garden International School group, which includes campuses in Malaysia and Thailand.

 Curriculum

-The school follows the British National Curriculum, offering a comprehensive educational program from Early Years through Sixth Form.
+The school follows the English National Curriculum, offering a comprehensive educational program from Early Years through Sixth Form.

 Early Years Foundation Stage (EYFS)

 The EYFS program caters to children aged 2 to 5, focusing on seven areas of learning including communication and language, physical development, and personal, social, and emotional development.

 Primary School

 In the Primary School (Years 1–6), students engage in a topic-based, cross-curricular approach integrating core subjects and the arts.